President of the Darclée Foundation

 The same year she was a Member of the Jury of China International Vocal Competition with 430 competitors from 41 countries.

-The fundamental principles, rigorously respected since the first edition in 1995 and up to the Jubilee Edition in 2015, make the Hariclea Darclee Festival and International Voice Competition as well as the Master Classes equal to none in the world, as was recently stated even by the prestigious Italian newspaper Corriere della Sera in an article regarding the events dedicated to Hariclea Darclée - The First Tosca entitled: Constantin Brancusi, George Enescu, Mariana Nicolesco: the Cult of a Country for its Glories, and as can also be gleaned from countless testimonies expressed over the years, and as is shown by the exceptional status granted to these events for their contribution to the world cultural patrimony, that of UNESCO Patronage.
+The fundamental principles, rigorously respected since the first edition in 1995 and up to now, make the Hariclea Darclee Festival and International Voice Competition as well as the Master Classes equal to none in the world, as was recently stated even by the prestigious Italian newspaper Corriere della Sera in an article regarding the events dedicated to Hariclea Darclée - The First Tosca entitled: Constantin Brancusi, George Enescu, Mariana Nicolesco: the Cult of a Country for its Glories.

 In 2017 she was invited by the University of Shenzhen in China, to offer Master Classes with the theme Masters – Disciples.

 After the Benefit Gala with Laureates of the Hariclea Darclée International Voice

 Competition in support of children in need, she receives the Diploma of

 In 2018 the Chisinau Academy of Arts awarded her the title of Doctor Honoris Causa.
 On this occasion, Mariana Nicolesco spoke about "Celebrating the Centennial of the Great Union by the Sacred Art of Singing".